Automatic Repair model functionality to help you detect and repair issues in your model

 Force Plate Mesh– allow analysis to run without plates being meshed first

 Reasonability Check– checks the model’s input is in a reasonable range.
-For instance, detecting members that are 500m long, Young’s Modulus that are are too low/high, etc…
+For instance, detecting members that are 500m long, Young’s Modulus that are too low/high, etc…

 You can access the Repair Model feature anytime by going to the top toolbar and finding the Repair Model function under Advanced.
 However, Repair Model will automatically run every time you solve to ensure the structure has been checked prior to solving.